techbunny/LISA17/README.md

 In this tutorial, you are welcome to follow along with the following activities:

+* Use a dockerfile to create a containerized application on your desktop.
+* Upload that container to a container registry.
 * [Deploy a container on Azure Container Instances](https://github.com/techbunny/LISA17/blob/master/articles/container-instances/container-instances-quickstart.md)
 * [Deploy Azure Container Services with Kubernetes](https://github.com/techbunny/LISA17/blob/master/articles/container-services/kubernetes/container-service-kubernetes-walkthrough.md)